profgenesislima/sample-ifpe-rest/README.md

-#sample-ifpe-rest app
-This Application covered the following concepts:
+By developing this application we covered the following concepts:
 - SOLID Principles
 - Test-Driven Development
-- HTTP Verbs (GET, POST,PUT, DELETE) behaviors
+- HTTP Verbs (GET, POST,PUT, DELETE), Headers and Behaviors
 - Request and Response fine tuning
 - Caching
 - Statefull and Stateless conversation